calaldees/teachingWorkshops/teacherTraining/primary.md

 # --------------------

-resistance to change - security in routineen - change percived as bad bad bad

-handover contact
-5 stage behaviour bed blue talk to parents talk to parents - have access to computer - 3min per dat conversation

 maths teacher 3 times a foughtnight liase from secondary to primay Bridge the gap

 Specifically computing could be huge advantage
 Year 6 connect - time that noone has own free periods with ajoined primary school